James Hamilton, 6th Earl of Abercorn: Expedition to Derry

 Captain Hamilton's post in the bedchamber ended with the King's death in 1685.
 He had entered a career in the army and held a commission in the English army of the new king, James II.

 In 1688 at the Glorious Revolution he sided with William.
 In spring 1689 when war menaced in northern Ireland, he was sent to Derry with provisions in order to prepare the city for a likely siege.
 On 21 March 1689 he arrived at Derry from England with two ships: the frigate HMS Jersey and the merchantman Deliverance, bringing gunpowder, munition, weapons, and £595 in cash.
 These provisions were to be crucial during the Siege of Derry.
 He also brought the commission from King William and Queen Mary that confirmed Colonel Robert Lundy as Williamite governor of the town.

 He therefore helped to defend Derry.
 His uncle Richard Hamilton (officer), lieutenant-general in the Irish Royal Army, attacked it.

 Member of parliament

-After the end of the Williamite war in Ireland, he was elected as one of the two MPs for Tyrone County in the Irish House of Commons on 22 September 1692 and again on 12 August 1695.
+After the end of the Williamite war in Ireland, he was elected as one of the two MPs for County Tyrone in the Irish House of Commons on 22 September 1692 and again on 12 August 1695.